Eschatologue/CM_wiki/docs/class/druid/index.md

 ### Level 1: Spellcasting

 You have learned to cast spells through studying the mystical forces of nature.
 See chapter 7 for the rules on spellcasting.
-The information below details how you use those rules with Druid spells, which appear on the [Druid spell list](../../spells/class-specific/druid.md) later in the class’s description.
+The information below details how you use those rules with Druid spells, which appear on the [Druid spell list](../../spells/class-specific/druid.md) later in the class's description.

 #### Cantrips